dsharma151298-creator/codsoft/README.md

+# codsoft
-# codsoftThis repository contains three beginner-friendly Python projects that demonstrate core programming concepts such as user input, conditionals, loops, and randomization.
+This repository contains three beginner-friendly Python projects that demonstrate core programming concepts such as user input, conditionals, loops, and randomization.

  Rock Paper Scissors Game